justinbodnar/stocktuna/README.md

    cd examples
    python3 example.py
    ```
    This script demonstrates how to use the library to pull historical stock data and visualize SMA (Simple Moving Average) for various periods.
+The default example uses the `PaperTuna` subclass for paper trading.

 ### Prerequisites